The Best Water Test Kits Tested in 2023

 • Mobile app as well as an e-book included for added user-friendliness

-• Reliable and trustworthy manufacturer; results available within minutes of testing
+• Results available within minutes of testing

 Cons